X

 According to Harvard University's Joint Center for Housing Studies, the net worth of homeowners beats that of renters by miles.
 And, especially for those without stock portfolios, the "forced savings" created by paying off a mortgage generates wealth they might not otherwise have.

-Harvard says in its 2018 State of the Nation's Housing report that "the median net wealth of homeowner households was 46 times that of renter households."
-In fact, says Harvard, "Strong growth in home equity lifted the median wealth of homeowners from $201,600 to $231,400, while the real median wealth of renter households dropped from $5,600 to $5,000."
+Harvard says in its 2019 State of the Nation's Housing report that "the median net wealth of homeowner households was about 40 times that of renter households."
+In fact, says Harvard, "Strong growth in home equity lifted the median wealth of homeowners from to $231,400 in 2018 to $254,900 in 2019, while the real median wealth of renter households only increased from $5,000 to $6,270."

-While we cannot be absolutely sure that home prices will increase by a specific percent, real estate has a reliable average of about 4 percent annual growth.
-The latest housing report for the National Association of Realtors (NAR) indicates that December 2018 saw the 82nd straight month of home price increases.
+While we cannot be absolutely sure that home prices will increase by a specific percent, residential real estate has a reliable average of about 4 percent annual growth.
+The latest housing report for the National Association of Realtors (NAR) indicates that home prices rose on a year-over-year basis for 91 consecutive months between July 2015 and January 2023, took a five-month breather but since then posted another string of 20 months of gains by this year-over-year comparison.

-In addition, S&P CoreLogic predicts home prices will rise 5 percent in the next seven months.
+Looking forward, forecasts for what will happen to home prices are all over the board, ranging from Zillow's rise of 0.8% in 2025 to the 3% expected by J.P.
+Morgan to as much as 4.1% according to Cotality (formerly Corelogic).
 However, it's not the potential for immediate gain that should excite most people.
 Unless you're a property flipper, the steady and safe historical return over time is the key to sound real estate investing.

 Investing in real estate is relatively safe

-There is no doubt that a lot of homes lost value relatively quickly and that home prices in some markets still haven't fully-recovered.
-But most of those markets eventually bounced back, with property prices appreciating at a much higher rate than average.
-And consider this: stocks, bonds and other marketable securities can (and do) lose 30 percent in a single day.
+There is no doubt that a lot of homes lost value relatively quickly and that home prices in some markets took many years to recover.
+However, most of those markets eventually bounced back strongly, with property prices appreciating at a much higher rate than average.
+And consider this: stocks, bonds and other marketable securities can (and do) lose 10% or more in a single day.

 With property, the value is not in some paper representation.
 We call it "real" estate because it is a tangible asset.